Pitcairn Institute of Veterinary Homeopathy Annual Meeting

-Our last meeting, 2023.
-Much fun.
+Our last meeting, 2024.
+Much fun and great weather

-The Annual Meeting in Veterinary Homeopathy 2024
+The Annual Meeting in Veterinary Homeopathy 2025

 We are thrilled to invite you “back home to the ranch” for the PIVH Annual Meeting in Veterinary Homeopathy.
 Once again we host this wonderful event at our favorite venue, charming Saguaro Lake Ranch, just 45 minutes from the Phoenix airport, but a million miles from city life.